 Yoshimoto Kogyo was critical over content in the article that indicated that the agency was accommodating to its performers associating with organized crime members.
-For this part of the suit, presiding judge Kenta Suzuki ruled that a payment of 1.1 million yen was due to Yoshimoto Kogyo.

 Last year, the Tokyo District Court also ruled in favor of Kodansha in a damages suits seeking 165 million yen.

 In August of 2011, Shimada abruptly announced his retirement from the entertainment business, citing an exchange of e-mails with an upper member of the Yamaguchi-gumi, Japan’s largest crime syndicate, as the reason.

 A representative from the editorial department at Shukan Gendai, which is owned by Kodansha, said, “This is a perfect result.
 Our contention was fully recognized.”